Gregorio Cárdenas Hernández

 Gregorio "Goyo" Cárdenas Hernández (/es-419/; Mexico City, 1915 – Los Angeles, 2 August 1999), also known as The Tacuba Strangler (estrangulador de Tacuba), was a Mexican serial killer.
 He was the first serial killer whose case was widely published in the Mexican media, and became a sensation on national media.

 Early life

 Cárdenas Hernández was born in Mexico City to a family originating from the state of Veracruz.
 In part due to an encephalitis infection, he showed abnormal behavior as a child, including cruelty to animals.
 Cárdenas received a scholarship from Pemex to study chemistry at the Universidad Nacional Autónoma de México (UNAM).

-He started visiting prostitutes from age 15 and was concerned that constant bed-wetting would prevent a long-term relationship.
+He started visiting sex workers from age 15 and was concerned that constant bed-wetting would prevent a long-term relationship.
 However he met and married Sabina Lara Gonzalez around 1932.
 The marriage did not last.
 She told people about his bed-wetting and he lost respect for women generally.